Ross Fisher: Professional career

 In 2009, Fisher had the lowest cumulative score for the four major championships for players who made the cut in all four events.
 Fisher's cumulative score of +2 was one stroke better than Henrik Stenson of Sweden.
-At the end of 2009, Fisher won the first Volvo World Match Play Championship that was held away from Wentworth, defeating American Anthony Kim 4 & 3 in the final at Finca Cortesín Golf Club in Spain.
+At the end of 2009, Fisher won the first Volvo World Match Play Championship that was held away from Wentworth, defeating American Anthony Kim, 4 and 3, in the final at Finca Cortesín Golf Club in Spain.
 The win lifted him to 17th in the world rankings and he finished the season in fourth place in the Race to Dubai.

 Fisher finished runner-up to David Horsey in June 2010 BMW International Open.
 The following month he had an excellent chance to shoot a round of 59 and thus make European Tour golf history at the 3 Irish Open in Killarney, when he was 10-under-par with four holes to play, only needing to birdie two of the remaining four holes, but he parred the last four holes for a round of 61.
 He won the tournament with an 18-under-par score of 266.
 Fisher qualified for the 2010 European Ryder Cup team, which regained the trophy from the United States at Celtic Manor, Wales, on 4 October.
 He contributed two points towards the European team total and finished with a record of 2–2–0.

 After his successes from 2008 to 2010, Fisher had three disappointing seasons in 2011, 2012 to 2013.
 Fisher was joint 15th in the 2011 Masters Tournament but finished the year with a world ranking of 100.
 He was runner-up three times in these three seasons; in the Nordea Masters and the Portugal Masters in 2012 and the 2013 Perth International.
 Fisher was 52nd, 38th and 40th in the Order of Merit in these three seasons.

 In March 2014, Fisher won his fifth European Tour title at the Tshwane Open in South Africa, his first win since 2010.
 Fisher won by three strokes over Michael Hoey and Daniel van Tonder, having entered the day five ahead of the field.
 Fisher lost in a three-man playoff for the BMW Masters, the first of the Final Series events that concluded the European Tour season.
 Marcel Siem won the tournament with a birdie at the first extra hole.
 The good result enable Fisher to finish the season 20th in the Race to Dubai.

 Fisher started the 2015 European Tour season playing in the Nedbank Golf Challenge at the end of 2014, where he finished second behind Danny Willett.
 This and a third-place finish in the 2015 WGC-HSBC Champions were his best results of the season.
 The early part of 2016 was disappointing but, late in the season, he was runner-up in the Porsche European Open and the Alfred Dunhill Links Championship and finished in the top-20 of the Race to Dubai for the third successive season.